-Usually, whenever we get a bad taste in our mouth or we see a white or yellow tongue, we should follow the following tips:
+Usually, whenever you get a bad taste in your mouth or see a white or yellow tongue, you should follow the following tips:

-- Eat white, fermented sugar-free yogurt once a day.
-This keeps the balance of good bacteria both on our tongue and our intestines, which also helps us improve our defenses.
+- Eat fermented sugar-free yogurt at least once a day.
+This keeps the balance of good bacteria both on your tongue and intestines, which also helps to boost your defenses.

-- Start the morning with a glass of lemon juice with half a teaspoon of baking soda.
-This helps cleanse our body and purify and raise our defenses.
+- Start the morning with a glass of lemon juice and a half a teaspoon of baking soda.
+This helps to cleanse your body.

 - Try eating raw vegetables in your salads: spinach, tomatoes, lettuce, radishes, peppers cut into small pieces, onions…

-- Also increase your fruit consumption: oranges, tangerines, and especially pineapples and papayas all have a high dose of vitamin C. They are easily digested, and they help us eliminate toxins.
+- Increase your fruit consumption: oranges, tangerines, and especially pineapples and papayas all have a high dose of vitamin C. They’re easily digested, and help you eliminate toxins from your body.